-The resolution tab allows you to set the width and height of your scene in pixels as well as whether the angle of the field of view.
+The resolution tab allows you to set the width and height of your scene in pixels, the angle of the field of view and the way elements are projected across the depth of your scene.

-lcon Parameter Description Resolution Presets You can select your project's resolution (camera frame size) from this preset list.
-HDTV_1080p24: The standard definition for high definition television at 24 frames per second, mostly used in the Americas and some Asian countries that used the NTSC standard for analogue television.
-HDTV_1080p25: The standard definition for high definition television at 25 frames per second, usually for broadcasting in European, African, Asian and Australian countries that used the PAL or SECAM standard for analogue television. • HDTV_720p24: The former standard high definition resolution at 24 frames per second. • 4K_UHD: A standard ultra HD (4K) format for television productons.
-4K implies that the width of the image is of, give or take, 4000 pixels. film-2K: A standard HD format for film projectors with a low aspect ratio. • film-4K: A standard ultra HD (4K) format for film projectors with a low aspect ratio. film-1.33_H: The standard resolution for the academy film format that conforms to the standard 4:3 aspect ratio. film-1.66_H: The standard resolution for widescreen film format that conforms to the 16:9 aspect ratio. film-1.66_V: The standard resolution for widescreen film format, but with a vertical field of view. • Cineon: The standard format for 35 mm Kodak/Cineon film.
-NTSC: The standard resolution and framerate for analogue standard definition televisions in most of the Americas (except Brazil, Paraguay, Uruguay and Argentina), Japan, Taiwan, South Korea, the Philippines and Myanmar.
-PAL: The standard resolution and framerate for analogue standard definition televisions in Europe, Africa, Australia, most of Asia, Brazil, Uruguay and Argentina.
-2160p-240p: A series of standard widescreen presets named after their resolution heights. low: A resolution based on NTSC with half of its standard dimensions.
-Web_Video: A legacy format for web streaming. • Game_512: A preset for the gaming pipeline, with a square canvas.
-WebCC_Preview: The preset used by WebCC to render previews of scenes in a Harmony Server database. • HDTV: The standard definition for high definition television at 24 frames per second, with a horizontal fit field of view.
+- HDTV_1080p25: The standard definition for high definition television at 25 frames per second, usually for broadcasting in European, African, Asian and Australian countries that used the PAL or SECAM standard for analogue television. - HDTV_720p24: The former standard high definition resolution at 24 frames per second. - 4K_UHD: A standard ultra HD (4K) format for television productons.
+4K implies that the width of the image is of, give or take, 4000 pixels. - 8K_UHD: A standard ultra HD (8K) format for television productions.
+8K implies that the width of the image is of, give or take, 8000 pixels. - DCI_2K: A standard HD format for cinema. - DCI_4K: A standard ultra HD (4K) format for cinema. - film-2K: A standard HD format for film projectors with a low aspect ratio. - film-4K: A standard ultra HD (4K) format for film projectors with a low aspect ratio. - film-1.33_H: The standard resolution for the academy film format that conforms to the standard 4:3 aspect ratio. - film-1.66_H: The standard resolution for widescreen film format that conforms to the 16:9 aspect ratio. - film-1.66_V: The standard resolution for widescreen film format, but with a vertical field of view. - Cineon: The standard format for 35 mm Kodak/Cineon film. - NTSC: The standard resolution and framerate for analogue standard definition televisions in most of the Americas (except Brazil, Paraguay, Uruguay and Argentina), Japan, Taiwan, South Korea, the Philippines and Myanmar. - PAL: The standard resolution and framerate for analogue standard definition televisions in Europe, Africa, Australia, most of Asia, Brazil, Uruguay and Argentina. - 2160p-240p: A series of standard widescreen presets named after their resolution heights. - low: A resolution based on NTSC with half of its standard dimensions. - Web_Video: A legacy format for web streaming. - Game_512: A preset for the gaming pipeline, with a square